 Morocco festival food has always been a different story.
 Some years, the offerings at Epcot’s Food & Wine Festival have been fantastic.
 Other years, things have been a bit more dicey, with some good and bad.
 (That was the case this year.)
 Always fans of Moroccan cuisine, we were eager to give the new Epcot International Festival of the Holidays items at the Sapphire booth a shot.

-Here’s what’s on the food menu at the Sapphire Holiday Kitchen for 2018:
+Here’s what’s on the food menu at the Sapphire Holiday Kitchen:

 Grilled Lamb Kefta Kebab with Whole Wheat Pita, Cucumber, Olives, Tomatoes, Mint Yogurt Sauce and Harissa-cilantro Dressing